developergrace/snap-snake/README.md

 Snake Squad
 =================

-A recreation of Snapchat's Snake Squad game using HTMl, CSS, and JavaScript.
+A recreation of Snapchat's Snake Squad game using HTML, CSS, and JavaScript.
 Created by Grace Park for Snap Inc's 2020 Engineering Academy.

 Click `Show` in the header to see the app live.
 Updates to the code will instantly deploy and update live.